tom-howard/acs6121/docs/course/README.md

 * [**Simulation Labs**: "An Introduction to ROS (the Robot Operating System)"](./sim/README.md).

-    *Here you will learn what ROS is and how to use it.
-You will complete this assignment individually, and in your own time.*
+    *Here you will learn what ROS is and how to use it.*

     **Weighting**: 20% of the overall ACS6121 module mark.